October 2021 New Book Releases: Witchy Rom-Coms and Folk Retellings

 Jade Fire Gold by June C.L.
 Tan (October 12)

-Fans of the The Tiger At Midnight Series will love Jade Fire Gold, a story about a young woman with forbidden magic and a lost heir.
-The slow burn romance at the heart of this novel and fast-paced action will also delight readers of We Hunt The Flame.
+Fans of The Tiger At Midnight Series will love Jade Fire Gold, a story about a young woman with forbidden magic and a lost heir.
+The slow-burn romance at the heart of this novel and fast-paced action will also delight readers of We Hunt The Flame.

 Advertisement